johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   * You will find all the information you need in the previous scripts that you have made.
   * Save the modified script as `a0-b0-a1-sign-bundle.js`
     * You could of course name the script whatever you want but this name helps you remember what the script is for.
+  * It would also be a good idea to put a description of what the script is doing in the comments at the top of the script.
+  * Do not delete the script after you run it.
+You may need to refer to it later.
-  * And finally run the saved script at the BASH console as we have done with previous scripts.
+  * Finally run the saved script at the BASH console as we have done with previous scripts.
     * Open the BASH console.
     * cd into the **Console-Wallet** directory,
     * And execute the folowing line of code: